 Prayer is a way of life, and we support one another in living this life to the full.
 We encourage contemplative practices like solitude and silence, and every Sunday during our time of communion we offer prayer stations around the sanctuary where we can pray with one another, write out prayers, light candles, and experience practices that engage our bodies and senses in prayer.

-Encircling our 63 acres of property is a prayer walk open to the public with stops along the way for reflection and contemplation suitable for adults, youth, and children.
-The first stop on the walk is a built-in prayer labyrinth dedicated to our founding pastor Brian McLaren and his family.
+Encircling our 63 acres of property is a prayer walk open to the public, with stops along the way for reflection and contemplation suitable for adults, youth, and children.
+The walk includes a prayer labyrinth.

-Behind the scenes, we have a Prayer and Healing team that maintains a spiritual support system for our congregation, especially those in need of help and healing.
-The team provides companionship and prayer in troubled times and also offers programs and practices that help the entire congregation grow in prayer.
+Behind the scenes, we have a team of people to provide companionship and prayer in troubled times.
 Members of our Congregational Care group send cards and flowers and regularly pray for those in need, as well as offering personal help and services to Cedar Ridge attenders facing difficult times.

 Join us on our prayer journey as we seek to “remain in” Jesus, who told his followers: “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.”
 John 15:5 (You can download a description of some helpful prayer practices here.)